aspisov/MovieTheaterManager/README.md

 To choose an option, enter its index number.
 Selecting an option not listed will return you to the registration menu.

+To further enhance your understanding of this application you are welcome to look at class and use-case diagrams in `/diagrams` directory.

 ## Movies and sessions data

 All data about movies and session is stored in `/data` in JSON.<br>